Course

 Introduction

 Everyone knows someone who has had a baby or knows someone who wants to have a baby, either in the near or distant future.
-Some women imagine themselves having children and have many of the details already planned out, while others know they want children eventually, but have not developed a plan for it.
-In most cases, women who are actively trying to get pregnant also begin focusing on their overall health prior to their pregnancy.
-Many of them discuss their pregnancy plans with their family and friends long before discussing with their healthcare providers.
-Preconception care discussions can be done in any healthcare setting as well as out in the community; therefore, it is important for all healthcare providers to understand what preconception care is, as well as its value to patients.
+Some women imagine themselves having children and have many of the details already planned out, while others know they want children eventually but have not developed a plan for it.
+In most cases, women who are actively trying to get pregnant also begin focusing on their overall health before their pregnancy.
+Many of them discuss their pregnancy plan with their family and friends long before discussing it with their healthcare providers.
+Preconception care discussions can be done in any healthcare setting as well as out in the community; therefore, all healthcare providers need to understand what preconception care is, as well as its value to patients.

 Quiz Questions